compiler-research/CppInterOp/docs/Emscripten-build-instructions.rst

                  -DCMAKE_FIND_ROOT_PATH_MODE_PACKAGE=ON            \
                  -DCMAKE_INSTALL_PREFIX=$PREFIX         \
                  -DSYSROOT_PATH=$SYSROOT_PATH                                   \
-		 -DCPPINTEROP_ENABLE_WASM_EXCEPTIONS=ON                 \
                  ../
    emmake make -j $(nproc --all) check-cppinterop

-To build and test your Emscripten build of CppInterOp on Windows execute the following (BUILD_SHARED_LIBS=ON is only needed if building xeus-cpp, as CppInterOp can be built as an Emscripten static library.
+To build and test your Emscripten build of CppInterOp on Windows execute the following (BUILD_SHARED_LIBS=ON is only needed if building xeus-cpp, as CppInterOp can be built as an Emscripten static library)
-CPPINTEROP_ENABLE_WASM_EXCEPTIONS=ON is also only necessary if building xeus-cpp, or you built llvm with the EMCC_CFLAGS.)

 .. code:: powershell